qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

 * `to_frame_block` Block id.
 The other side's frame block.
 * `generate_frame_if_not_found` Boolean.

+#### `type` : `imm_ptl:convert_conventional_portal`
+This can only be used with triggerer `imm_ptl:convert_conventional_portal`.
+When a player goes through a conventional portal and experience a dimension travel with loading screen, this can be used to convert that conventional portal into a see-through portal.

+If the conventional portal is horizontal, it will generate a one-faced bi-way portal with a flipping rotation transformation.
+Otherwise, it behaves the same as `imm_ptl:try_hard_to_match`.

+* `portal_block` Block id or block tag.
+The conventional portal's block.

 ### The Format of Custom Portal Generation Trigger
 Specifies when and where should the portal generates.
 #### `type` : `imm_ptl:use_item`